 The biggest tip I can give you here (especially if this is your first store) is to not go for a custom solution and have your nephew in high school build it.
 You’re only screwing over yourself, no matter how much HTML he may know.
 Go for a pre-built system and try to break it.
 Test the bloody hell out of it.
 Put it aside and try another solution.
 You’ll very quickly start to realise which pieces of software has the functionality you want and the functionality you never knew you wanted.

-I’ve touched on this before and will more than likely always recommend going with OpenCart for smaller to mid-rage stores and Magento for larger establishments.
+I’ve touched on this before and will more than likely always recommend going with Shopify or WordPress / WooCommerce.
 Don’t just install a WordPress ecommerce plugin because you know how to use it for writing posts.
 Get out of your comfort zone, get out there, and test all of the options available to you.

 6. Choose a courier that actually delivers

 Never, ever stick with one courier for all of your needs.
 Always keep a backup in your pocket because things will go wrong and no one is immune to bad deliveries.

 Also, never just go with the cheapest option to save a few Rands.
 Over the years, I learned that the cheaper the price, the cheaper the service.
 As with ecommerce platforms and gateways, choose a courier that’s right for you by testing out their services.
 Go and speak to them in person, explain the kind of products you want to sell.
 Do not let any courier strong-arm you into dealing with them exclusively, no matter how attractive the pricing or opportunity may be.

 (I once had a courier sales rep come see me and start getting very aggravated (in my house) because I wouldn’t give him all of my business.
 Needless to say, I never dealt with them at all.)

 After a few months, take your delivery data to the couriers and renegotiate the pricing.
 See if you’re shipping large or small parcels, overnight or long haul and tailor to that.